 aughter of Princess Konia & Abner Paki, great grandaughter of Kamehameha I, Princess Bernice Pauahi officially was eligible to the throne by order of Kamehameha III, a favored cousin of Kamehameha V whom he offered the throne to, but she had declined it.

 In 1850, the princess was married at the royal school to Mr. Charles Reed Bishop of New York, who started the bank of what is now known as First Hawaiian Bank.
-A small wedding was conducted with only a few attending, one was Princess Elizabeth Kekaaniau Laanui.
+A small wedding was conducted and only a few attended, one was Princess Elizabeth Kekaaniau Laanui.